 Our Monday morning minyanim are held as usual, beginning at 6:45 am.

 Evening minyanim in the summer are held on Tuesdays and Thursdays only, beginning at 7:30 pm.
+Click here to signup (not required).
 Since sunset is late in the day, we are able to daven both the brief Minchah (the last of the day) and Maariv (first of the next day) services on Tuesday and Thursday evenings.
 Anyone needing to say kaddish on Tuesday may do so at Minchah on that day, while those needing to say kaddish on Wednesday may do so a few minutes later at Maariv.
 Similarly, Thursday's service will afford those needing to say kaddish on Thursday or Friday an opportunity to do.

 Sunday morning minyanim are not held during the summer.